AndrewBavuels/MAD-Bicycles-through-Data-Pipelines/README.md

 ## 1. Project description 👇
-> Project Module 1 - Part time Sept 2023 - [Ironhack Madrid - Data Analytics Bootcamp](https://www.ironhack.com/es-en/data-analytics)

-To put into practice what we have learned during Module 1, I was given **two datasources** related to geolocation coordinates as follows:
+To put into practice what I have learned, I was given **two datasources** related to geolocation coordinates as follows:

 - `CSV Files:`  All the BiciMAD and Bicipark stations with their location (latitude / longitude) 🌐
 - Using an `API REST` from [Madrid City Council open data portal ](https://datos.madrid.es/nuevoMadrid/swagger-ui-master-2.2.10/dist/index.html?url=/egobfiles/api.datos.madrid.es.json#/) 💻